nearform/titus/docs/quick-start/README.md

 #### Routes

-- `POST /db/truncate` will run the truncate action
+- `POST /db/truncate` runs the truncate action
-- `POST /db/seed` will run the seed action
+- `POST /db/seed` runs the seed action
-- `POST /db/migrate` will run the migrations
+- `POST /db/migrate` runs the migrations

 ## Run the Stack
 Titus runs your application locally, leveraging Docker for external services such as a database.